galloppinggryphon/comp216_mqtt/readme.md

 3. Create a virtualenv: `python -m venv .venv`
 4. Install dependencies (Paho MQTT client):  `pip install -r requirements.txt`
 5. Install Eclipse Mosquitto broker: [https://mosquitto.org/](https://mosquitto.org/)

+⚠️ NOT COMPATIBLE WITH THE **CODE RUNNER EXTENSION** FOR VSCODE ⚠️

+If you have Code Runner installed, it **must** be disabled for this project.

 ## Development aids for VSCode